 Before about 100 BCE the only city of which there is any mention in the whole of the Deccan is Pratishthana (modern Paithan), the capital of the Satavahana monarchs.
 From the 1st century BCE, however, cities began to grow up along the west, and then east, coasts of the peninsula.
 Large amounts of Roman bronzes, coins, ceramics and glass have been found dating from Satavahana and Vakataka times, evidence for the Indian Ocean trade’s early importance.
 These trading cities housed a growing class of prosperous merchants and craftsmen, who left records of themselves through their generous donations to religious institutions.

 The maritime trade also stimulated internal trade, and huge overland caravans loaded with goods began the regular long-distance journey between the coasts and northern India – and on into central Asia to link up with the Silk Road between China and the Middle East.
 As a result, cities grew up in the interior of the Deccan as well as along the coast.
-These were often royal and provincial capitals, and also centres of religious pilgrimage.
+These were often royal and provincial capitals, and also centers of religious pilgrimage.